veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 ### With the UI

 {{< hint warning >}}
-The first beta release does not support mounting addons by starting from the UI.
+The first beta release does not support mounting addons from the UI.
 Please use the CLI for now.
 {{< /hint >}}

 ### With the CLI

 1. You’ll need to start the VM with `anka start -uv` to launch the viewer.

   {{< hint warning >}}
   `anka view` does not currently work post-start unless you started it with -v.
   {{< /hint >}}

 {{< include file="_partials/arm/Anka Virtualization/start/_index.md" >}}

-2. Once inside, finish the macOS installation **and be sure to install the addons package through the disk we mount with `-u`**.
+2. Once inside the Anka Viewer/VM, finish the macOS installation **and be sure to install the addons package through the disk we mounted with `-u`**.

 ---

 ## Listing available VMs in the CLI

 {{< include file="_partials/arm/Anka Virtualization/list/_example.md" >}}